rubycdp/cuprite/README.md

 end
 ```

-then somewhere deep in the test:
+then somewhere in the test:

 ```ruby
 it "does something useful" do